-Impingement syndrome is sometimes called swimmer’s shoulder or thrower’s shoulder, and is caused by the tendons of the rotator cuff becoming trapped as they pass through the shoulder joint.
-It may follow a partial tear of a rotator cuff tendon, or come on gradually through overuse.
-Resting the shoulder and treating it as soon as possible will help to prevent long term damage.
+Shoulder impingement syndrome is sometimes called swimmer’s shoulder, or thrower’s shoulder.
+It is caused by the tendons of the rotator cuff becoming trapped as they pass through the shoulder joint.

 Shoulder impingement is classified as internal or external depending on the causes:

 This occurs predominantly in athletes where throwing is the main part of the sport, e.g. pitches in baseball or javelin throwers.
 The underside of the rotator cuff tendons impinges against the glenoid labrum.

 This tends to cause pain at the back of the shoulder joint as well as sometimes at the front.

 External shoulder impingement is classified as primary or secondary.

 Primary external impingement – is usually due to bony abnormalities in the shape of the acromial arch in the shoulder joint.

 It can sometimes be due to congenital abnormalities are known as os acromial, or due to degenerative changes, where small spurs of bone grow out from the arch with age, and impinge on the tendons.

 Secondary external impingement – is usually due to poor scapular or shoulder blade stabilization which alters the physical position of the acromion, hence causing impingement on the tendons.

 Is often due to a weak serratus anterior muscle and a tight pectoralis minor muscles.
 Other causes can include weakening of the rotator cuff tendons due to overuse for example in throwing and swimming, or muscular imbalance with the deltoid muscle and rotator cuff muscles.